Dynamics Business Central Manufacturing EDI explained

 Conclusion

-This document tries to explain how EDI for Business Central EDI, what the basic costs might be, and how data flows between two ERP systems with EDI.
+This document tries to explain how Business Central EDI works, what the basic costs might be, and how data flows between two ERP systems with EDI.
 In general, EDI is well worth it when you have clerical staff spending a large amount of time (hours at least) daily trying to keep up.
 The inevitable error rate of manual data entry, as well as the hourly cost, adds up.
-With EDI for Business Central the cost savings and error reduction can be well worth it.
+With Business Central EDI the cost savings and error reduction can be well worth it.

 Need some help?

-Looking for more information about Business Central or other Microsoft Dynamics 365 products?
+Looking for more information about Business Central or other Dynamics 365 products?
 If you are looking for EDI solutions you can find them on Microsoft AppSource.
-An EDI solution that's all-in-one and cloud-based and a Scalable, Complete EDI Solution.

-Are you an existing Business Central or Microsoft Dynamics NAV user thinking about getting or adding EDI?
-Looking for EDI Providers?
-If you need help with a Microsoft Dynamics manufacturing implementation, either Microsoft Dynamics 365 Business Central or Dynamics NAV, either EDI or just general use, give us a call at: (519) 585-7524 x.45 or contact our team, we're excited to talk with you soon!
+Are you an existing Business Central or Dynamics NAV user thinking about getting or adding EDI?
+If you need help with a Microsoft Dynamics manufacturing implementation, either Business Central or Dynamics NAV, either EDI or just general use, give us a call at: (519) 585-7524 x.45 or contact our team, we’re excited to talk with you soon!